-Next you’ll salt the cucumbers- don’t skip this step!
+Next, place the cucumbers in a colander and sprinkle them with salt.
 Salting cucumbers draws out the moisture.
 If you don’t do this step, then all of this moisture will come out in the final dish and water it down.
 I actually salt my cucumbers before making tzatziki as well because otherwise it tends to get watery after sitting in the fridge.
 I like to set my colander in a pan to collect the moisture and just leave that whole set-up in the fridge for a bit.

 While your cucumbers are draining you can prepare the simple marinade.
 Heat up rice vinegar, sugar, and red pepper flakes in a pan and after it’s reduced add some minced red onion.
 Honestly, you can leave out the pepper flakes if you don’t want any heat.
 I obviously left them out of this batch, because honestly I forgot.
 But I don’t like a lot of heat and these taste great sans pepper flakes as well.

 It’s a great side-dish for any bbq meal, or just along side grilled chicken or steak.
 Try it out at a pot-luck and listen for the oohs and aahs.

-Place cucumber slices in a colander sitting over a bowl, sprinkle with salt and toss well.
+- Place cucumber slices in a colander sitting over a bowl, sprinkle with salt and toss well.
 Let sit for 1 hour refrigerated.
-Toss the cukes a few times while they drain as well.
-While cucumber slices are draining, prepare marinade below.
+Toss the cukes a few times while they drain if you remember.
+While cucumber slices are draining, prepare marinade.

-When cucumbers are done resting, pat them dry with a few paper towels and then combine with the vinegar reduction.
-This can be served immediately, but for best results refrigerate until well chilled.
+- When cucumbers are done resting, pat them dry with a few paper towels and then combine with the vinegar reduction.
+Chill for at least a few hours before serving.
+They improve with time!